SuperOfficeDocs/superoffice-docs/user-guide/en/settings/lists/organize/adding-headings.md

 # Add headings

-Before linking a heading to an item, you need to add the headings you require:
+Before linking a heading to an item, you must add the headings you require.

 1. Open the **Lists** screen.